 Child Safety WeekPosted

-Kevin Jones, Head of Community Safety for North Wales Fire and Rescue Service, said: “The fire and rescue service is here to keep people safe, but in addition to responding to incidents when they do occur, we understand the value of preventing the incident from happening in the first place.
-As a result, we also do a huge amount of work to prevent accidents from happening as part of our Safe and Well Checks.
+Kevin Roberts, Senior Fire Safety Manager for North Wales Fire and Rescue Service, said: “The fire and rescue service is here to keep people safe, but in addition to responding to incidents when the do occur, we understand the value of preventing the incident from happening in the first place.
+As a result, we also do a huge amount of work to prevent accidents from happening as part of our Safe and Well checks.

 “We are supporting Child Safety Week in a bid to encourage parents, guardians or carers to think about how they can put simple measures in place to safeguard children against anything from minor accidents to serious harm and injury.

-“We work hard throughout the year supporting campaigns and coordinating educational sessions for schools, but Child Safety Week is a fantastic opportunity to spread the word on safety as wide as possible.
+“We work hard throughout the year supporting campaigns and coordinating educational school visits, but Child Safety Week is a fantastic opportunity to spread the word on safety as wide as possible.

 Kevin has these key messages to help keep children safe: